List of All Lewis MAOL Courses

 LL-509 Leadership: Theories, Practices and Context (3 credits)

-This course provides an analysis of foundational theories and practices of leadership, emphasizing the application of theoretical concepts to real-life leadership situations.
+This course provides an analysis of foundational theories and practices of leadership, emphasizing the application of theoretical concepts to real-life situations.
 Also examined are the impact of organizational history and structure on today's leadership challenges.
 Psychometric instruments used in this course: Big Five Personality Test, Type A, Locus of Control, Machiavelli Scale, Emotional Intelligence, modified MBTI, Self-Monitoring, Narcissism.

 LL-512 Assessing Leadership Skills (3 credits)

 This course provides extensive opportunity for self-assessment and discovery of leadership abilities, as well as communication, decision-making and learning styles.
 It explores personality theories, key contributors and factors, including personal and professional experiences, values and attitudes.
-Course provides students with the opportunity to discover, discuss and analyze their leadership style utilizing several inventories for identifying leadership competencies.
+Course provides students with the opportunity to discover, discuss and analyze their leadership style utilizing several inventories for identifying competencies.
 Focus is on applying various instruments to assess effectiveness of personal, interpersonal and organizational leadership styles.
 Psychometric instruments used in this course: MBTI, Keirsey Temperament Sorter (KTSII), FIRO-B, Rath StrengthsFinder.

 LL-524 Leading Change (3 credits)

 This course engages students in their discovery of skills, practices and theories related to organizational change.
 Students will identify key factors influencing organizational change, learn skills to minimize resistance to change and analyze key competencies of effective change leaders.
 Case studies will be examined as the course compares/contrasts different change models and distinguishes key success factors in making change efforts last within our organizations.
-Using their newly learned resources, students will develop a change leadership "roadmap" that integrates key learning objectives and demonstrates their success as a change leader.
+Using their newly learned resources, students will develop a "roadmap" that integrates key learning objectives and demonstrates their success as a change leader.
 Psychometric instruments used in this course include: Tolerance for Ambiguity Scale, Big Five Personality Test.

 LL-536 Ethics, Integrity and Social Responsibility (3 credits)